DevilXD/TwitchDropsMiner/README.md

 - Stream tags and drop campaign validation, so you don't end up watching a stream that can't earn you the drop.
 - Channel stream switching, when the one you were currently watching goes offline.
 - Cookie saving between sessions, so you don't need to login every time.
-- Game switching once there's no more drops available for the selected game.
 - Mining is stopped automatically when the last available drop has been mined.

 **Not managed / TODO / manual:**